 Peculiarities:

-• the reason is the use of certain products;
+• the reason is the consumption of certain foods;

-• if a particular type of food is an irritant for a person, then the reaction can be severe, up to development;
+• if a specific type of food is an irritant for a person, then the reaction can be severe, even developing;

-• the immune system is involved in the process, with skin symptoms developing with damage to the digestive tract;
+• the immune system is involved in the process, with skin symptoms developing when the digestive tract is damaged;

-• main signs: red dots or spots on the body, swelling of tissues, hyperemia, itching, nausea, abdominal pain, lowering pressure;
+• main signs: red dots or spots on the body, tissue swelling, hyperemia, itching, nausea, abdominal pain, low blood pressure;

-• during treatment and after recovery, products that provoke allergic reactions are excluded from the menu.
+• During treatment and after recovery, foods that provoke allergic reactions are excluded from the menu.

-How and what to treat?
+How and with what to treat?
 Learn effective and safe methods.

-Effective ways to treat cold allergies on the hands are described on the page.
+Effective methods of treating cold hand allergies are described on the page.

 Go to the address and read about how to properly take eggshells for allergies in children and adults.